Non-Invasive Cardiology (NIC) Order Entry

 - SCM Viewer (29 min 44 sec)

-- How do I get my network username and password?
+- How do I get a username and password to sign into the system to enter an order?

-- What if the ordering physician is not located in the care provider list?
+- What do I do if the ordering physician is not located in the care provider list?

-- Click on Other and search for the alternate ordering physician
+- Click "Other" and search for the alternate ordering physician.

 - What if I cannot find the order I am looking for?

-- Try searching under the Start of Browse and expanding the category the order would be located.
-Alternately in the Type her to enter order name field, use the "wildcard" search option by fluently typing the percent symbol % and then quickly typing the name of the order requisition you are looking for e.g. %ECG
+- Try searching under the Start of Browse and expand the category where the order would be located.
+Alternately, in the Enter the order name field, wildcard search function by typing the percent symbol (%) immediately followed by the order name (e.g., %ECG).

 - Do I need to fill out every field on the electronic requisition form?

 - No, only the mandatory fields must be filled out to submit the form.
-It is recommended to review the order form prior to submitting to ensure all fields are answered to the best of your knowledge.
+It is recommended to review the requisition before submitting to ensure all available information has been entered.

-- How do I know if my order has been completed?
+- How do I know if my order has been successfully submitted?

 Security/Privacy